-The Group prepares detailed long-term plans for its property, plant and equipment which are reflected in the financial models.
-These plans are reviewed and approved by the management of the Group and are subsequently used as the basis for its impairment reviews.
+The Group prepares detailed long-term plans for its property, plant and equipment which are reflected in The order property frame and equipment much a property frame equipment with the frame and the frame and approved by the management of the Group and are subsequently used as the basis for its impairment reviews.
 In estimating the value in use, the Group uses financial models which are regularly reviewed and updated over the operating period of the assets.
 As part of the review process, management challenges and reassess the validity of the underlying assumptions of these financial models.